How Trump or Biden could win, mapped

 Source: www.forgottothink.com

-Joe Bidenâ€™s path to victory is coming into focus.
-It looks like itâ€™s coming down to five key states, and Biden needs two of them, while Trump needs four.
+Former vice president Joe Bidenâ€™s path to victory is coming into focus.
+It looks like itâ€™s coming down to five key states, and Biden needs two of them, while President Trump needs four.

 More in www.washingtonpost.com